Is it OK to Travel to Japan During Golden Week?

 There are 4 national holidays in this famous Golden Week:

-• The first national holiday is on April 29 and it’s known as the Showa Day (昭和の日, Shōwa no Hi).
-At first, April 29 celebrated the Emperor Showa’s birthday until he passed away in 1989.
-It was then used to celebrate the Greenery Day for a few years until the Greenery Day was moved to May 4 in 2007.
+• The first national holiday is on April 29 and it’s known as Showa Day (昭和の日, Shōwa no Hi).
+At first, April 29 celebrated Emperor Showa’s birthday until he passed away in 1989.
+It was then used to celebrate Greenery Day for a few years until Greenery Day was moved to May 4, 2007.
 Since then, it has been known as the Showa Day and it is used as a day to think back on the Showa period and to reflect on the future of Japan.

 Why is the Golden Week such a big deal in Japan?

-Along with the New Year’s week in January and the Obon Festival in August, the Golden Week is the only time when the Japanese can enjoy a week off (or almost a week) due to a national holiday.
+Along with New Year’s Week in January and the Obon Festival in August, the Golden Week is the only time when the Japanese can enjoy a week off (or almost a week) due to a national holiday.

-As you probably know, the Japanese are a people that is very devoted to their work and vacations is not something they get just like that.
-This is one of the main reasons why this week of national holidays is very appreciated (and specially during Spring).
+As you probably know, the Japanese are a people that is very devoted to their work and vacations are not something they get just like that.
+This is one of the main reasons why this week of national holidays is very appreciated (and especially during Spring).

 You may also like: